CompuTec/processforce-docs/current/user-guide/quality-control/ncmr-non-conforming-materials-report.md

+---
+sidebar_position: 9
+---

 # NCMR - Non-Conforming Materials Report

 Non-Conforming Materials Report allows the user to add additional Reason Codes and Action plans to remedy or determine the activity associated with a failed Quality Control Test or non-conforming material.

-The NCMR transaction is created from a **ADD LINK** Quality Control Test.
+The NCMR transaction is created from a <!-- TODO: Add Link --> Quality Control Test.

 :::note Path
     Quality Control → NCMR Transaction
 :::

 ---